ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-09-28-Vancouver_transit2.md

 - people who cycle to work
 - people who commute to work with other methods

-As shown in the following chart, for most DAs, the majority of peole commute as drivers of private vehicles.
+As shown in the following chart, for most DAs, the majority of people commute as drivers of private vehicles.
 However, there is a substantial number of DAs where around (or a little bit less than) half residents commute use public transit.
 For almost all DAs, only a tiny proportion of commuters bike, walk or use private vehicles as a passenger.

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit2/plots/DA_mode.png" alt="Density Plot: DA mode">